 Panda (Easy)

-Panda’s got some moves that make her stand out from Kuma, but her options are just worse unfortunately.
-Though she tries to copy Xiaoyu with an awkward bicycle kick, nothing Panda does can bring the sort of overwhelming force Kuma’s EWGF does.
+Panda’s got some moves that make her stand out from Kuma, but her options are just worse, unfortunately.
+Though she tries to copy Xiaoyu with an awkward bicycle kick, nothing she does can bring the sort of overwhelming force Kuma’s EWGF does.
 Panda scores points for being cute, but that’s about it.

-However, even with Panda being a low-tier, Rangchu is truly Tekken’s low-tier hero and has been for a while.
+However, even with Panda being a low-tier fighter in the Tekken 8 meta, Rangchu is truly Tekken’s low-tier hero and has been for a while.
 He makes magic happen with this character and has proven that any character can win at a high level.

 All that said, just pick what looks good to you.
 If a character being an S-Tier pick makes them more attractive to play for you, then do that.
-If you want to play Asuka anyways despite her being pretty weak in the grand scheme of things, give her a shot.
-Enjoying the character you play is half the battle.
+Enjoying the character you play is half the battle anyway.

-If you’re the kind of person who’s interested in picking what’s meta, then S-Tier has a ton of options.
-If not, disregard where your favorite character is on the list and play them anyways.
+If you’re the kind of person who’s interested in picking what’s meta in Tekken 8, then S-Tier has a ton of options.
+If not, disregard where your favorite is on the list and play them anyway.